Second Quarter Newsletter

 Housing and Real Estate

-Commercial real estate, as measured by the FTSE NAREIT All Equity REIT (Real Estate Investment Trust) Index fell 14.68% in the second quarter and is down 19.17% YTD.
-The lower performance this year follows the staggering 41.30% positive return in 2021.
+Commercial real estate, as measured by the FTSE NAREIT All Equity REIT (Real Estate Investment Trust) Index, fell less than 1% in the second quarter.
+YTD the index is still positive, up 1.80%.

 Natural Resources